asartori86/advanced-programming/exercises/01_intro/readme.md

 - Write a simple version of the Unix program `uniq`, which, when fed with a text, outputs the same text with adjacent identical lines collapsed to one.
 - Modify the above program to reproduce the behavior of `uniq -c`

-*Hint*: you can scan the stdin as follows
+*Hints*: you can scan the stdin as follows
 ```
 std::string line;
 while(std::getline(std::cin,line))